chrisrobert43/BrachioMailer/README.md

 An opensourced class for creating mail message(s) to send off with the php mail function.
 BrachioMailer can be configured to set several normal and exotic mail headers.
+ Including the hashcash proof of work mail header.